GordonHoklinder/remote-print/PROGRAMMERS_DOCUMENTATION.md

 The basic structure of each HTML page is defined in the file `layout.html` which is included by all the other HTML files.

 `form.html` defines a simple pages including a Django form.
 It's used both in gcode sending and in login.

+The styles are defined in the file `server/printing/static/style.css` which defines the basic styling for all pages.

 ## Raspberry